SlickFinch/terraform-aws-tfstate-backend/README.md

-# terraform-azurerm-tfstate-backend
+# terraform-aws-tfstate-backend

-Terraform module that provisions an Azure Storage account to store the `terraform.tfstate` file, and a Key Vault to store the customer-managed encryption key.
+Terraform module that provisions an AWS S3 to store the `terraform.tfstate` file, and a DynamoDB table to manage Terraform state.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements